 - 4 oz package cream cheese, softened

 - 1 box Confectioner's sugar

 - 1 tsp. vanilla extract

 - Add the sugar a little at a time until it forms slight peaks when removing the beaters.

-If it's too moist or soupy add a little more powdered sugar.
+If the icing is too dry add a teaspoon of milk.
+If it's too moist add a little more powdered sugar.

 © 2013 Peg Cole